A few alumni achievements since the year 2000:

 88 pursued vocations to the priesthood or religious life.

-13 were bank presidents, including the Federal Reserve Bank of Kansas City.
+13 bank presidents, including the Federal Reserve Bank of Kansas City.

-7 were university presidents, including the presidents of Boise State and the University of Dallas.
+7 university presidents, including the presidents of Boise State and the University of Dallas.

-3 were U.S. leaders in Washington, D.C., including Senate Sergeant-at-Arms, Terrance Gainer.
+3 U.S. leaders in Washington, D.C., including Senate Sergeant-at-Arms, Terrance Gainer.